 1) Perform regular housekeeping duties for all properties

-A general housecleaning involving such things as vacuuming, dusting, cleaning bathrooms and kitchens, and laundering linens is essential after the departure of rental guests.
+General housecleaning including vacuuming, dusting, cleaning bathrooms and kitchens, and laundering linens is essential after the departure of rental guests.

-Whilst it may be tempting to procrastinate if the rental property is not booked for the following week, resist that urge.
-The longer a property remains unkempt, the more time and effort it takes to put it to rights again.
+While it may be tempting to procrastinate if the rental property is not booked for the following week, resist that urge.
+The longer a property remains unkempt, the more time and effort it to restore its condition.

 As part of your routine, keep an updated inventory of all items in the rental property.
 Regularly inspect appliances, furniture, carpets, and bedding to ensure that it is up to your standards.
 Make adjustments where needed.